RichHolme/RPS-Game/README.md

 - Chat was made with Firebase.
 - Enter your message and click submit.
 - You and your opponent will get live updates of messages as long as both players are connected.

+Site: https://richholme.github.io/RPS-Game/ (remember to open in two tabs the game requires both players to be connected)